rsthomp/tutorial/README.md

 ```

 So, in the guess the correlation game for each round (i.e., for each task or scatter plot) there are three stages:
-1. stage one (response): the participants makes a guess about the true correlation independently
+1. stage one (response): the participants make a guess about the true correlation independently
-2. stage two (interactive): in the case of social interactions, then they can observe the guesses of their neibhors.
+2. stage two (interactive): in the case of social interactions, then they can observe the guesses of their neighbors.
-3. stage three (outcome): they see the outcome, which includes the correct score, and the scores of the neibhors.
+3. stage three (outcome): they see the outcome, which includes the correct score, and the scores of the neighbors.

 So let's update the `init.js` file to reflect those changes:
 ```javascript